 Algebra-based statistics for science.
 Statistical topics include descriptive measures, graphical methods, discrete and continuous probability distributions, estimation, one- and two-tailed hypothesis testing and categorical data.

-MATH 118 or FNMT 118 with a grade of "C" or better or MATH 161 (or higher) placement.
+FNMT 118 with a grade of "C" or better, or MATH 150 with a grade of "C" or better

 MATH 263 - Discrete Mathematics II